UoB-COMSM0166/2026-group-6/README.md

 The Wilcoxon Signed-Rank Test results (Table 8) indicate that there was no statistically significant difference in perceived workload or usability between the Easy and Hard difficulty levels.
 One tied pair in the NASA TLX data resulted in n=9 for the workload analysis.

 ### Findings
-According to the results of NASA-TLX, SUS, and Wilcoxon Signed-Rank Tests, we found that the difference between easy and hard difficulty levels is small, and the Wilcoxon test also showed no significant difference between the two.
-This indicates that the player experience in both difficulty modes is relatively similar, and the difficulty distinction is not obvious.
-Furthermore, even in easy mode, the workload for players is still not low, while SUS scores are at a moderate level.
+The above result shows that there is not enough evidence to support the obvious differences in workload and availability of the two modes, and players may not be able to clearly perceive the differences between different difficulties.
+Therefore, we have made corresponding adjustments to the game to make the difference between different difficulties more obvious.Furthermore, even in easy mode, the workload for players is still not low, while SUS scores are at a moderate level.
 Based on these quantitative analysis results, we made adjustments to the game.
 First, we redesigned the map structure.
 Previously, the main difference between easy and hard modes was the number of maps.
 Now, easy mode reduced difficulty by removing more difficult maps.
 We have designed different maps for each difficulty level.
 The paths in easy mode are clearer, and the use of rope mechanics is reduced, making it easier for players to purify the pollution core, thus better differentiating the difficulty levels visually and in terms of gameplay.
 Second, we adjusted player attributes.
-We add a resource panel to view the player state (Figure 14).
+We add a resource panel to view the player state (Figure 15).
 In easy mode, Player can more easily get ability upgrades, such as jump ability, rope length, and attack power.
 These adjustments make the differences between the different modes more clearly.

 <p align="center">
   <img src="resources/images/resourcepanel.png" width=45%>
 </p>
 <p align="center">
-  <b>Figure 14.</b> Resource Panel
+  <b>Figure 15.</b> Resource Panel
 </p>